On teaching mathematics to gifted students: some enrichment ideas and educational activities: Introducing beautiful examples and results from advanced topics.

 \section{Introducing beautiful examples and results from advanced topics.}

-There is so much of beautiful math that can be introduced early to gifted students.
+There is so much beautiful math that can be introduced early to gifted students.
 Of course, it will not be possible for gifted children to understand the proof of many such theorems, although sometimes intuitive explanations can be provided to them.
 Still, even knowing some of these beautiful results will be intriguing for them and it will kindle their interest in mathematics.
-We just give a few example of such result which may be introduced to gifted students.
+For example, gifted students can be told about results from number theory and topology, such as Fermat's last theorem, Euclid's proof of the infinitude of primes, Twin prime conjecture, Collatz Conjecture, Jacobi's theta function and its connection with the period of a real pendulum, Euler's formula $ V-E+F=2 $ connecting vertices $ V $, edges $ E $, and faces $ F $ of complex polyhedrons, Brouwer fixed-point theorem and its illustration with the example of a coffee cup in which the coffee is stirred using a spoon, Borsuk-Ulam theorem illustrated as implying that there always exist a pair of antipodal points on the Earth's surface with the same temperatures and also the same barometric pressures.